tableau/connector-plugin-sdk/docs/api-reference.md

 ## Deprecated API

-### connectionNormalizer.js and connectionMatcher.js
+### ConnectionNormalizer and ConnectionMatcher JavaSscript files
-These .js files are deprecated as of Tableau 2020.3.
-The <connection-normalizer> component can be added to the connectionResolver.tdr fie as shown in the connection-normalizer section above.
+The JavaScript files for connection normalizer and connection matcher are deprecated as of Tableau 2020.3.
+This means the element  `<script file="fileName.js"/>` (which was added inside the `<connection-matcher>` and `<connection-normalizer>` element) and the `<connection-matcher>` element itself are deprecated as of 2020.3.
+The `<connection-normalizer>` component can be added to the connectionResolver.tdr fie as shown in the connection-normalizer section above.

 ### SetImpersonateAttributes connection helper
 This connection helper is deprecated as of Tableau 2020.1, since we always set impersonate attributes for all connectors.
 Trying to use this in a JavaScript component will throw an error when attempting to connect.